Lincoln C

-The Lincoln C is a concept car manufactured by Lincoln, which was unveiled at the 2009 North American International Auto Show.
+The Lincoln C was a concept car manufactured by Lincoln, which was unveiled at the 2009 North American International Auto Show.

 It included a 1.6 liter EcoBoost engine rated at 180 hp and 180 lbft of torque, with a dry dual-clutch PowerShift 6-speed transmission.
-The Ford Sync system features a female avatar called Eva, which can be customized.
+The Ford Sync system featured a female avatar called Eva, which could be customized.

-A production version of the Lincoln C concept has not been officially announced or unveiled, but the concept remained on the official Lincoln website as a "future vehicle."
+A production version of the Lincoln C concept has never been officially announced or unveiled, but the concept remained on the official Lincoln website as a "future vehicle."
 With Ford having canceled the Mercury brand and investing heavily in Lincoln, Ford canceled the C concept and its successor was the Lincoln MKC concept unveiled in 2013.